cloudsigma/cloudsigma-docs/drives.rst

     for flash and next-generation solid-state drives (SSDs) that delivers the highest throughput and fastest response times yet for all types of enterprise workloads.

+``local_nvme``
+    The UI name for ``local_nvme`` is "Ephemeral NVMe".
+This storage type uses ultra-fast NVMe drives that are physically attached to the compute host.
+Because the storage is local and not network-attached, it offers low latency and high throughput, making it ideal for workloads that require maximum performance.
+    However, the storage is ephemeral—data is lost if the guest is stopped.
+It is best suited for temporary data, caches rather than persistent storage.

     .. versionadded:: Chlorine